AviatrixSystems/Docs/HowTos/transit_firenet_workflow_aws.rst

 Deploy Spoke Gateways
 **********************

-Now that we have an Aviatrix Transit Gateway, we can deploy Aviatrix Spoke Gateways in the spoke VPCs using `Aviatrix Spoke Gateway Workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-spoke-gateway>`_.
+Now that there is an Aviatrix Transit Gateway, you can deploy Aviatrix Spoke Gateways in the Spoke VPCs using `Aviatrix Spoke Gateway Workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#launch-a-spoke-gateway>`_.

 1. Navigate to Multi-Cloud Transit -> Setup -> Spoke -> #1 Launch an Aviatrix Spoke Gateway.
 #.
 Deploy a Spoke Gateway (GW) in each of the spoke VPCs using defaults, ensuring that you choose the correct Account and VPC information.